michaelandrefraniatte/michaelandrefraniatte/README.md

 **• Restriction:** Sharing or using undirectly constitute infringements to copyrights sanctionned by copyright laws.
 Redistribution, embed, developpement, research, discovery, support, or commercialisation are strictly prohibited in any way and in any manner.

-**• Demand:** Anyone can ask custom programs or customization of existing programs to author.
+**• Demand:** Anyone can ask custom programs or customization of programs to author.
+With updates from time to time on what author implemented and such amont of works author did, with lack of sponsors, it couldn't be maintained.
 It's a matter of time.
-With updates from time to time on what author implemented and such amont of works author did, with lack of sponsors, it couldn't be maintained.

 **• Access:** Anyone can ask access to works of author while it would not be available publicly.
 Massive amount of access is destroying works of author because it's hacky, tricky, and risky, such it would ask to author to make update often.
 Author is waiting.